 Client end users are authorized only to see data from their account and may have additional privilege restrictions placed on their access to the account by their account administrator.

 Client end users are identified with a username and password.
+All passwords are securely hashed.
 They authenticate to the system over an HTTPS connection.

 6.3.2 Access control to program source code

 Write access to Webtrends SaaS production source code is limited to the engineering staff.
 Anti-malware scans are performed during all build processes.

 Webtrends SaaS Solutions infrastructure is physically separated from Webtrends corporate facilities and managed by an independent SaaS Operations team.
 Webtrends SaaS Solutions infrastructure uses a combination of colocation data center providers and Infrastructure-as-a-Service (IaaS) providers.

 Access to all facilities is controlled by electronic key systems.
 Employees are educated about good practices to ensure physical security.
 Corporate headquarters have security guards on site 24 x 7 as well as CCTV monitoring, and all visitors must register and be accompanied during visits.
 Additional electronic access controls restrict access to critical areas to authorized personnel only.

 Only authorized personnel are allowed inside any Webtrends data center and all accesses are logged.
 Any external personnel who require access to a colocation data centers must be supervised while in the area.